- Reviewed: 15 November 2013, 15:27 NZDT

 Exercise increased caution in Liberia due to the unpredictable security situation and violent crime (level 2 of 4).

-Exercise increased caution in Madagascar due to the uncertain political situation and violent crime (level 2 of 4).
+Exercise increased caution in Madagascar due to the risk of natural disasters, disease outbreaks and violent crime (level 2 of 4).

 Exercise increased caution in Morocco and elsewhere in Western Sahara due to the threat of terrorism (level 2 of 4).

-Exercise increased caution elsewhere in Mozambique due to violent crime, terrorism and civil unrest (level 2 of 4).
+Exercise increased caution elsewhere in Mozambique due to violent crime and terrorism (level 2 of 4).

-Exercise increased caution in the cities of Calabar and Lagos due to the threat of terrorism and violent crime (level 2 of 4).
+Exercise increased caution in the cities of Calabar, Abuja and Lagos due to the threat of terrorism and violent crime (level 2 of 4).

 Exercise increased caution elsewhere in Senegal due to the level of crime. (level 2 of 4).